 Amba Mata was the kuldevi or the family deity of the royal Yadavas.
 She was worshipped by Sri Krishna and his family.
 Her shrine is a small courtyard in the complex and this is where you can sign up for the rice donation.
 This is also, where a Pandit in the Bet Dwarka Krishna temple will share the story of Sudama and Krishna.
 It was he who told us that this part of the temple was the oldest original part of the Bet Dwarka temple.

-There are various other shrines that are dedicated to Krishna’s family like that of Balrama – his eldest brother and his son -Pradyuman.
+Various other shrines are dedicated to Krishna’s family like that of Balrama – his eldest brother and his son -Pradyuman.
 There is one even meant for his celestial vehicle –Garuda.
 The story of Dwarka and Bet Dwarka includes him in a significant way – apparently, Krishna used Garuda to travel between his ruling capital Dwarka and Bet Dwarka.

 Re-live the Bet Dwarka history at the Sona ni Dwarka

 Recently constructed, Sona ni Dwarka (Golden Dwarka) showcases what might have been the glorious past of Bet Dwarka.
-The legendary city is said to have beautiful palaces separated by stunning gardens and wide-open streets connected them.
-The museum attepts to depict life as was back then.
+The legendary city is said to have beautiful palaces separated by stunning gardens and wide-open streets connecting them.
+The museum attempts to depict life as was back then.
 There are scenes reconstructed from the Mahabharat and Lord Krishna’s life.

 Head to Bet Dwarka Hanuman Dandi Mandir